Red Rose Speedway: Track listing

+On the UK cassette release, "My Love" is moved to track 4, between "One More Kiss" and "Little Lamb Dragonfly".

 Archive Collection reissue

 On 18 October 2018, it was officially announced that the album reissues of Wild Life and Red Rose Speedway would be released on 7 December 2018, as part of the Paul McCartney Archive Collection series.
 The Red Rose Speedway reissues were published in several editions: